KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

  ```
  !mona findmsp -distance [PATTERN-LENGTH]
  ```
+ *PATTERN-LENGTH is the same as PATTERN-LENGTH from Step 6*

 * Step 10: Paste offset amount into the offset variable of exploit.py

 * Step 11: Set retn variable to "BBBB" in exploit.py